basecamp/handbook/titles-for-support.md

 * Work happens completely autonomously with no regular need for review.
 * Uses console access to resolve cases that require pre-written scripts or other basic code touches to fix common issues.
-* Tier 2/QA/UX skills developed:
+* Tier 2/UX skills developed:
     * Trains others on console and performs significant amount of On Call work while maintaining regular customer conversations.
     * OR
+    * Demonstrates significant product expertise via User Experience work while maintaining regular customer conversations.
+Can introduce others/train others in this pathway.
 * Demonstrates significant product expertise via testing on multiple platforms and reporting findings as Advanced Troubleshooting/Quality Documentation while maintaining regular customer conversations.
-Can introduce others/train others in this pathway.
-    * OR
-    * Demonstrates significant product expertise via User Experience work while maintaining regular customer conversations.
 Can introduce others/train others in this pathway.
 * Expert within technology beyond Basecamp, like browsers, both OS, and many third-party API extensions.
 Excels at getting to root causes of issues and then writing them up in a way that can be acted upon by software development.
 Does not necessarily need help from developers, marketing, or design for input.
 * Authors help desk, contributes original content to knowledge base.
 Designs new programs that have high customer impact.
 Writes new classes and delegates/trains others on them.
 * Helps set and maintain professional standards for the entire organization.
 Is highly regarded and respected by others on the team.